Questions & Answers: D.M.D. Program Admissions

 Do you give tours of the UF College of Dentistry?

 Tours of the dental college are offered during our annual Pre-Dental Forum.
-DMD applicants are also invited for tours of the college.
-During these events, we give a fully-guided tour, including our newly renovated clinics and simulation lab.
+Competitive DMD applicants are also invited to participate in our interview day program during which we give a fully-guided tour, including our clinics and simulation lab.

 What DAT scores and GPAs are the Admissions Committee looking for?